 Leaders: Who's Shaping Your Company's Culture?
+If corporate culture starts at the bottom, you're in trouble.

 I'm a woman in a male-dominated industry.
 When I was an employee, I could roll as one of the guys.
 Now I own a company, and an unpleasant bro culture has emerged here.
 I can't hang with the guys (I'm the boss, after all), but I also can't seem to influence their behavior.
 What do I do?